 Technology

 Our main objective to bring the “crypto-final expense” to market will be via agentless distribution.
 A landing site (website) with fully autonomous capabilities may eliminate many regulatory hurdles and help save in commission costs.
-We have had over a year to test the website, and ensure day one operation goes without a hitch.
+We have had over a year to test the website and ensure day-one operation goes without a hitch.

 Site requirements: